Hello, guys today I will tell you how the braking system works in cars and the types of brakes available for cars.

 Brakes are one of the most important components of a vehicle.
 If you talk about performance it includes good brakes also, because if you go fast you need the same amount of stopping power to reduce that speed.

 It is a mechanical device that absorbs energy from a moving system.
 It is used to slow or stop a moving vehicle, which is mostly accomplished by means of friction.

 In modern cars, we have ABS (Anti-lock braking system), which prevents you from locking your wheels and losing control of the steering.
 How does the ABS braking system works?
 In a small amount of time, ABS will release its brakes multiple times in many repetitions.
 Since this braking system uses computer-aided software to control the pumping, the driver has to apply pressure on the brake pedal continuously so that the ABS comes into action and brings back the vehicle in a controlled steering state in cases where it might skid.

 How Braking system works?

 There are two kinds of brakes Disc Brakes and Drums Brakes.
-Disc brakes are mounted on front wheels and Drum brakes are mounted on rear wheels.
+Disc brakes are mounted on the front wheels and Drum brakes are mounted on the rear wheels.
 Some modern high-end cars have a Disc brake on all four wheels.

 It is the brake fluid or brake oil that is used on the braking system.